Harry Frankfurt

-Harry Gordon Frankfurt (born May 29, 1929) is an American philosopher.
-He is professor emeritus of philosophy at Princeton University, where he taught from 1990 until 2002.
-Frankfurt has also taught at Yale University, Rockefeller University, and Ohio State University.
+Harry Gordon Frankfurt (May 29, 1929 – July 16, 2023) was an American philosopher.
+He was a professor emeritus of philosophy at Princeton University, where he taught from 1990 until 2002.
+Frankfurt also taught at Yale University, Rockefeller University, and Ohio State University.

-Frankfurt has made significant contributions to fields like ethics and philosophy of mind.
-The attitude of caring plays a central role in his philosophy.
+Frankfurt made significant contributions to such fields as ethics and philosophy of mind.
+The attitude of caring played a central role in his philosophy.
 To care about something means to see it as important and reflects the person's character.
-According to Frankfurt, a person is someone who has second-order volitions or who cares about what desires they have.
+According to Frankfurt, a person is someone who has second-order volitions or who cares about what desires he or she has.
 He contrasts persons with wantons.
 Wantons are beings that have desires but do not care about which of their desires is translated into action.
-In the field of ethics, Frankfurt has given various influential counterexamples, so-called Frankfurt cases, against the principle that moral responsibility depends on the ability to do otherwise.
-His most popular book is On Bullshit, which discusses, among other things, the distinction between bullshitting and lying.
+In the field of ethics, Frankfurt gave various influential counterexamples, so-called Frankfurt cases, against the principle that moral responsibility depends on the ability to do otherwise.
+His most popular book is On Bullshit, which discusses the distinction between bullshitting and lying.

 Biography

 Early life

-Frankfurt was born on May 29, 1929, in Langhorne, Pennsylvania.
-He obtained his B.A. in 1949 and Ph.D. in 1954 from Johns Hopkins University.
+Frankfurt was born David Bernard Stern at a home for unwed mothers in Langhorne, Pennsylvania, on May 29, 1929, and did not know his biological parents.
+Shortly after his birth, he was adopted by a middle-class Jewish family and given a new name, Harry Gordon Frankfurt.
+His adoptive parents, Bertha (née Gordon) and Nathan Frankfurt, a piano teacher and a bookkeeper, respectively, raised him in Brooklyn and Baltimore.
+He attended Johns Hopkins University, where he obtained his Bachelor of Arts in 1949 and Doctor of Philosophy in 1954, both in philosophy.

 Career

-He is professor emeritus of philosophy at Princeton University.
+Frankfurt was professor emeritus of philosophy at Princeton University.

-He taught at Ohio State University (1956—1962), SUNY Binghamton (1962—1963), Rockefeller University (from 1963 until the philosophy department was closed in 1976), Yale University (from 1976, where he served as chair of the philosophy department 1978—1987), and then Princeton (1990—2002).
+He previously taught at Ohio State University (1956–1962), SUNY Binghamton (1962–1963), Rockefeller University (from 1963 until the philosophy department was closed in 1976), Yale University (from 1976, where he served as chair of the philosophy department 1978–1987), and then Princeton University (1990–2002).

-His major areas of interest include moral philosophy, philosophy of mind and action, and 17th-century rationalism.
-His 1986 paper On Bullshit, a philosophical investigation of the concept of "bullshit", was republished as a book in 2005 and became a surprise bestseller, leading to media appearances such as Jon Stewart's The Daily Show.
+His major areas of interest included moral philosophy, philosophy of mind and action, and 17th-century rationalism.
+His 2005 book On Bullshit, originally published in 1986 as a paper on the concept of "bullshit", unexpectedly became a bestseller, which led to his making media appearances such as on Jon Stewart's late-night television program, The Daily Show.
 In this work he explains how bullshitting is different from lying, in that it is an act that has no regard for the truth.
-He argues that “It is impossible for someone to lie unless he thinks he knows the truth.
-Producing bullshit requires no such conviction.”
-In 2006 he released a companion book, On Truth, which explores society's loss of appreciation for truth.
+He argues that "It is impossible for someone to lie unless he thinks he knows the truth.
+Producing bullshit requires no such conviction."
+In 2006, he followed up with On Truth, a companion book in which he explored the dwindling appreciation in society for truth.